-

 the rain that falls in coastal Louisiana returns to our wetlands.
 You can protect

-the water cycle by properly disposing of household products, sensibly using pesticides,
+the water cycle by properly disposing of household products, sensibly using

-activities, in your area.
+vegetative planting activities, in your area.

 To contribute financially to conservation and restoration efforts along coastal

-Louisiana contact one of the coastal wetland stakeholder groups or one of the federal
+Louisiana contact one of the coastal wetland stakeholder groups or one of the

-or CWPPRA partners here.
+groups or CWPPRA partners here.

-Since 1990, a total of approximately
+Since 1990, a total of approximately 100,000 acres have been created and over

-The most common types of restoration techniques include water diversion, shoreline
+The most common types of restoration techniques include water diversion,

-protection, barrier island restoration, outfall management, dredged material/marsh
+shoreline protection, barrier island restoration, outfall management,

-creation, hydrologic restoration, sediment and nutrient trapping, marsh management,
+dredged material/marsh creation, hydrologic restoration, sediment and

-and vegetative planting.
+nutrient trapping, marsh management, and vegetative planting.

 CWPPRA project planning activities are 100% federally funded.
 Once a project is